vyomasystems-lab/challenges-Haritha266/level3_design_buggy/README.md

     dut.we.value = 0
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the singleportRAM's outut to the expected value.

 The following error is seen:
 ```
  assert dut.q.value == 0x1,f"Output is incorrect {dut.q}!=0x1"
-                     AssertionError: Output is incorrect 00000000!=0x1
+                     AssertionError: Output is incorrect 00000!=0x1
 ```

 ## Test Scenario **(Important)**
-- Test Inputs: select=12 input12=1
+- Test Inputs:
+    dut.data.value = 0x1
+    dut.addr.value = 00000
+    dut.we.value = 1
+    dut.addr.value = 00000
+    dut.we.value = 0
-- Expected Output: out=1
+- Expected Output: dut.q.value = 0x1
-- Observed Output in the DUT dut.out=0
+- Observed Output in the DUT dut.q.value = 00000

 Output mismatches for the above inputs proving that there is a design bug